knative/specs/specs/eventing/control-plane.md

 was created.

-If the Broker's `spec.delivery.deadLetterSink` field it set, it MUST be resolved to a URI and reported in `status.deadLetterSinkUri` in the same manner as the `status.address.url` field before setting the `Ready` condition to `true`.
+If the Broker's `spec.delivery.deadLetterSink` field it set, it MUST be resolved to a URI and reported in `status.deadLetterSinkUri` before setting the `Ready` condition to `true`.

 The annotation `eventing.knative.dev/broker.class` SHOULD be used to select a particular implementation of a Broker, if multiple implementations are